obrienmikej/python-playground/README.md

 - Create a virtual environment and activate it to use the repo within VSCode.

-- Install the dependencies via the `requirements.txt` file using
+- Install the dependencies via the `requirements.txt` file using.

 ```commandline
 pip install -r requirements.txt